Resetting your Cisco 7940/7960's Password

 within the network. - In my case, my DHCP server is my Linksys router.

-Hint: You never want more than one DHCP server per network.
+Hint: You never want more than one DHCP server per network (unless you really

 TFTP - We're all familiar with 'FTP', but 'TFTP' means Trivial